ueberdosis/tiptap/docs/guide/node-views/js.md

 https://embed.tiptap.dev/preview/GuideNodeViews/JavaScriptContent

-Keep in mind that this content is rendered by tiptap.
+Keep in mind that this content is rendered by Tiptap.
 That means you need to tell what kind of content is allowed, for example with `content: 'inline*'` in your node extension (that’s what we use in the above example).